mayinuddin-munna/own-portfolio/README.md

 # `own portfolio`

-Runs the app in the preview mode.\
+Open the app in the preview mode.\
-Open [mayinuddinmunna.web.app](https://mayinuddinmunna.web.app) to view it in your browser.
+Open [mayinuddin-munna.web.app](https://mayinuddin-munna.web.app) to view it in your browser.

 ## Project Purpose

 This project is made to about me my working skills to show my client and others.
-The basic structure of a website in html, css and tailwindCss.
+The basic structure of a website in html, css and MaterialUI.
 It  my portfolio project.
 Since this project is a described about me.

 This allowed me to see where my strengths where and which sections i needed to work on.